alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

   "certificate-updater.py" periodically.

-The last provisioner installs certbot and libraries for our Python script, updates the Python script configuration, and configures Systemd to start OSSFS when the machine boots.
+The last provisioner installs certbot and libraries for our Python script, updates the Python script configuration, and configures SystemD to start OSSFS when the machine boots.

 Note: you might have remarked that we install Python packages with [pipenv](https://pipenv.readthedocs.io/en/latest/), but not with [pip](https://pypi.org/project/pip/).
 The reason